Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   everywhere.
 On the solar disk, `Orthographic` samples from the solar sphere.
   Outside the solar disk, `Orthographic` uses a flat image-view plane to sample the WCS projection instead.
-The off-limb part of the comparison is therefore not a direct measurement of the `simple-TAN` small-angle-approximation error alone.
+The off-limb part of the comparison is not a direct measurement of the `simple-TAN` small-angle-approximation error alone.

-3. `ARC` is correct for the tested PUNCH observer-image file.
+3. `ARC` is correct for the tested PUNCH source-image file.

 - JHV `world -> helioprojective -> ARC plane -> pixel`
 - `ARC plane -> helioprojective angles`
 - matches Astropy to numerical precision on:
   - `extra/test/data/PUNCH_L3_CAM_20260425001600_v0k.fits`
-- representative measured results include:
+- measured results:
   - forward sampled check on the same file:
     - `2.66e-4 mas` max (`3.278956e-09 px`)
     - `projection_max_error_internal=2.785048e-10`